BA (Hons) Hair, Make-up and Prosthetics for Performance

 The Creative Collaboration unit gives you the opportunity to work with other students to design and realise characters for a narrative.
 Working in a small group you will together choose a context for the performance.
 You are encouraged to look at a new area that you have not designed for before, such as film, television, dance, theatre, opera, music video, advertising or fashion film.
 You are encouraged to collaborate with performers and students from other disciplines.

-In the first term you will do the Concept Development unit.
+In the first term you will do the Concept and Design Development unit.
 This develops the work done in Research Methods for Performance.
 You will be encouraged to prepare for your Final Major Project by exploring and considering the theoretical and professional contexts of your work through in-depth research, development and experimentation.
 You will work to a narrative and selected performance context and will develop an appropriate methodology, paying attention to narrative, audience and production values.
 You will explore new ideas, processes and methods, and take risks and experiment with design and production values, working to an intended location / performance site and audience.

 You may choose to focus on one line of enquiry, or produce a series of small test projects, or explore a range of research avenues and methods.